Optional Co-op for Arts and Sciences

 In most cases, no. You should work with your academic advisor to make progress toward your undergraduate degree alongside the co-op requirements.
 You may need to complete a co-op or take classes over a summer in order to graduate on time.
 You can also make intentional choices between full- and part-time co-op experiences.

-During the PD2070 or PD2170 course, you will develop resources (resume, cover letter, online profile) and skills (interviewing, networking, job searching) to launch a job search.
-You’ll use Handshake and your own networks to search for opportunities.
+During the PD2070 or PD2170 course, you will develop a resume, cover letters, online profile and skills in interviewing, networking and job searching to support your job search.
+You’ll use Handshake and your own networks to search for co-op or paid internship opportunities.
 You are also encouraged to attend university-sponsored career fairs and networking events.
 It is your responsibility to lead and engage in a robust job search to secure a co-op position.

 To ensure that a co-op or internship experience is educational, according to standards set by the National Association of Colleges and Employers (NACE), all the following criteria must be met:

-1. The experience must be an extension of the classroom and career-oriented: a learning experience that provides for applying knowledge gained in the classroom.
-It must not be simply to advance the operations of the employer or be the work that a regular employee would routinely perform.
+1. The experience must be an extension of the classroom and career-oriented: a learning experience that allows the student to apply knowledge gained in the classroom.
+It must not be simply to advance the operations of the employer or be work that a regular employee would routinely perform.

 2. The experience must be compensated.
 (Note: Students may earn internship credit for experiences that are not compensated.)